About Nidhidhyāsana

 What is a dream, how emotions play and are so real in the dream?
 Fact is that our body is at rest, on the bed; how come motion, senses, space everything happen?
 From where the light is being projected within the dream?
 What’s the reality anyway?

 Our Silent Retreat will leave its trail and lay foundation on Sri Ramana Maharishi's “Who Am I?” teaching.
-You will gain the knowledge of Self-enquiry and Advita Vedanta (Non-dual).
+You will gain the knowledge of Self-enquiry and Advaita Vedanta (Non-duality).

 It's our wish that, Nidhidhyāsana be a tremendous possibility to people with spiritual fire & longing.
-Certainly there are many forms of meditation in the world however, most of them are mind-based.
+Certainly there are many forms of meditation in the world, however, most of them are mind-based.
 Most of them use the mind to transcend the mind.
-But with Nidhidhyāsana, it is all about Self enquiry with Self-attention and Self-abidance that in turn helps to uprooting the mind from its very-illusory existence.
+But with Nidhidhyāsana, it is all about Self enquiry with Self-attention and Self-abidance, which in turn, helps in uprooting the mind from its very-illusory existence.

 If Truth is really true, then it should be simple and must be available right here & right now, and to everyone - irrespective of age, caste and creed.
 And, that's what Nidhidhyāsana silence retreat is all about.
 Once the illusory shackles are broken, what shines forth is our ever-existing True-Self.

-Mystic Kabir poetically says, "drop the fear and bonding and you’re set free"
+Mystic Kabir poetically says, "drop the fear and bondage and you’re set free"